ShiZzO/AdMouse/README.md

 ***

-# Description
+# Description:

-Totally 777000 of adware, malware, phishing, scam, advertising, tracking, CPA, analytics, crashlytics, spyware, adult and gambling sites.
+Totally 777000 of adware, malware, phishing, spam, scam, advertising, tracking, CPA, analytics, crashlytics, spyware, adult, gambling, cryptojacking and mining hosts.
 The file is updated once a week, every friday.

 Feel free to sent me a pull requests with false positive blocks and more domains which need to be blocked.
 Any feedback will be pleased!